Helperbird/website/src/pages/blog/accessibility-tips-for-epilepsy.md

 url: /blog/accessibility-tips-for-epilepsy/
 tags: blog
 blog_cat:  Blog
-blog_title: Accessibility tips for Epilepsy
+cardTitle: Accessibility tips for Epilepsy
 blog_snip:
   Web designing is reinventing and there is no better time to do it than now.
 Having a great and accessible friendly website will not only help people browse with ease but gives the opportunity to people with disabilities to use them more conveniently and enjoyably.